w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

   * Is the same personal account playing all roles, or are there different accounts in the pool administration?
 Having one personal account for every role may be convenient for the owner, but it also creates a single point of failure.
 If the only pool manager loses access to their account or just loses their interest, the pool will be left unattended.
   * Is it a personal account that manages the pool, or a multi-signature one?
 Multi-signature accounts are controlled by several key owners, not just one, and are a good solution for teams that want to manage a pool collectively.
   * Do the management accounts have on-chain identities with contact information?
-You may want to talk to the pool manager, e.g., to ask some questions about the pool.
+You may want to talk to the pool manager, for example, to ask some questions about the pool.
 Having their contact information will be very helpful in this case.

 #### **Pool's Contact Information**